-Vermicompost has been emerging as an important source in supplementing chemical fertilizer in agriculture in view of sustainable development after Rio Conference, vermicompost is a bio fertilizer enriched with all beneficial soil microbes and also contains all the essential plant nutrients like N, P and K (Patel et al. 2017).
-Vermicompost that is prepared through conventional method has standard values of total nitrogen: 0.94%, Phosphorous: 0.47% and potassium: 0.70% it is also enriched with various micronutrients such as Mg (0.46%), Fe (7563 ppm), Zn (278 ppm), Mn (475 ppm), B (34 ppm), Cu (27 ppm).
-Thus, eliminate usage of any further artificial chemical inputs.
-Due to absence of toxic enzymes, it is also eco-friendly and has beneficial effect on the biochemical activities of the soil.
-It also increases the quality, fertility and mineral content of the soil structure.
-It enhances soil aeration, texture and silt thereby reducing soil compaction (Serawat et al. 2018).
+Vermicompost has been emerging as an important source in supplementing chemical fertilizer in agriculture in view of sustainable development after Rio Conference, vermicompost is a biofertilizer enriched with all beneficial soil microbes and also contains all the essential plant nutrients like N, P, and K (Patel et al. 2017).
+Vermicompost that is prepared through the conventional method has standard values of total nitrogen: 0.94%, Phosphorous: 0.47%, and potassium: 0.70% it is also enriched with various micronutrients such as Mg (0.46%), Fe (7563 ppm), Zn (278 ppm), Mn (475 ppm), B (34 ppm), Cu (27 ppm).
+Thus, eliminating usage of any further artificial chemical inputs.
+Due to the absence of toxic enzymes, it is also eco-friendly and has a beneficial effect on the biochemical activities of the soil.
+It also increases the quality, fertility, and mineral content of the soil structure.
+It enhances soil aeration, texture, and silt thereby reducing soil compaction (Serawat et al. 2018).

 Materials and Methods

-A field experiment was conducted during Rabi season of 2022-23 at experimental farm,
+A field experiment was conducted during the Rabi season of 2022-23 at the experimental farm,

 Department of Agronomy, Faculty of Agriculture and Veterinary Sciences, Mewar University Gangrar, Chittorgarh (Rajasthan).
 Soil of the experimental field was sandy loam in texture, saline in reaction with a pH value of 7.6, poor in organic carbon (0.32%), deficient in available zinc (0.48 ppm) and iron (1.2 ppm) low in available nitrogen (176 kg/ha) and phosphorus (20.2 kg/ha) but medium in available potassium (320 kg/ha).
 The experiment was laid out in randomized block design with three replications consisting of nine treatments viz.
 The experiment was laid out in randomized block design with three replications and nine treatments i.e. T1-Control, T2-20 kg P2O5 ha-1, T3-40 kg P2O5 ha-1, T4-1.25 t vermicompost ha-1, T5-2.5 t vermicompost ha-1, T6-20 kg P2O5 ha-1 + 1.25 t vermicompost ha-1, T7-20 kg P2O5 ha-1 + 2.5 t vermicompost ha-1, T8-40 kg P2O5 ha-1 + 1.25 t vermicompost ha-1 and T9-40 kg P2O5 ha-1 + 2.5 t vermicompost ha-1.
 The required quantities of fertilizers as per treatments were applied.
-The doses of NPK were applied in the form of urea, diammonium phosphate, murate of potash respectively.
-The half dose of nitrogen gives basal dose and remain two split doses after irrigation and full dose of phosphorus and potassium at basal dose.
-Vermicompost apply in field at field preparation before sowing.
+The doses of NPK were applied in the form of urea, diammonium phosphate, and murate of potash respectively.
+The half dose of nitrogen gives a basal dose and remaining two split doses after irrigation and a full dose of phosphorus and potassium at basal dose.
+Vermicompost was applied in the field at field preparation before sowing.

 Results and Discussion